feature-engine/feature_engine/docs/user_guide/selection/index.rst

 =================

 Feature-engine's feature selection transformers identify features with low predictive performance and drop them from the dataset.
-To our knowledge, the feature selection algorithms supported by Feature-engine are not yet available in other libraries.
+Most of the feature selection algorithms supported by Feature-engine are not yet available in other libraries.
 These algorithms have been gathered from data science competitions or used in the industry.

 Selection Mechanism Overview
 ----------------------------

-Feature-engine's transformers select features based on 2 mechanism.
-The first mechanism involves selecting features based on the features intrinsic characteristics like distributions or their relationship with other features.
-The second mechanism involves selecting features based on their impact on the machine learning model performance.
-In this context, features are evaluated individually or as part of a feature group by different algorithms.
+Feature-engine’s transformers select features based on different strategies.

+The first strategy evaluates the features intrinsic characteristics, like their distributions.
+For example, we can remove constant or quasi-constant features.
+Or we can remove features whose distribution in unstable in time by using the Population Stability Index.

+A second strategy consists in determining the relationships between features.
+Among these, we can remove features that are duplicated or correlated.

+We can also select features based on their relationship with the target.
+To assess this, we can replace the feature values by the target mean, or calculate the information value.

+Some feature selection procedures involve training machine learning models.
+We can assess features individually, or collectively, through various algorithms, as shown in the following diagram:

 .. figure::  ../../images/selectionChart.png
    :align:   center

    Selection mechanisms - Overview

-For example, in the first pillar, features will be selected based on the diversity of their values, changes in their distribution or their relation to other features.
-This way, features that show the same value in all or almost all the observations will be dropped, features which distribution changes in time will be dropped, or duplicated or correlated features will be dropped.

-Algorithms that select features based on individual feature performance will select features by either training a machine learning model using an individual feature, or estimating model performance with a single feature using a prediction proxy.

 Algorithms that select features based on their performance within a group of variables, will normally train a model with all the features, and then remove or add or shuffle a feature and re-evaluate the model performance.

-These methods are normally geared to improve the overall performance of the final machine learning model as well as reducing the feature space.
+These methods are normally geared towards improving the overall performance of the final machine learning model as well as reducing the feature space.

 Selectors Characteristics Overview